King Kong Escapes: Production

 The story is partly a remake of the animated TV series (itself a retelling of the original 1933 film) about a tamed Kong who is befriended by a boy and directed to fight for the forces of good.
 That concept (minus the boy) is combined with a mad scientist story with elements from the then-popular spy film genre.
 The sinister Dr. Who is patterned after James Bond villains Dr. Julius No and Ernst Stavro Blofeld.
 His partner, Madame Piranha, is an Asian spy played by Mie Hama, fresh from the Bond film You Only Live Twice (1967).
 Submarine commander Carl Nelson is similar to Admiral Nelson, commander of the submarine Seaview in Voyage to the Bottom of the Sea, a series that also featured giant monsters and stories about international espionage.

-Veteran voice actor Paul Frees dubbed the voice of Dr. Who in the American version.

-In an interview with Reason on the making of this film, Paul Frees did almost all the male voices for the dubbed version, save for Carl Nelson, where Reason returned to dub the character's voice.
+According to an interview with Reason about the making of this film, Paul Frees did almost all the male voices for the dubbed version, save for Carl Nelson, where Reason returned to dub the character's voice.
 Frees apparently asked Reason why he was there and said as a joke: "Why are you here?
-I could probably do a better version of you than you could.".
+I could probably do a better version of you than you could."

-Linda Miller hated her dubbed voice in the American version, but loved the Japanese voice.
-She was extremely mad at Mr. Rankin, the producer, for not inviting her to dub her own lines when Rhodes Reason (Nelson) was able to re-dub his.
+In the English version, Julie Bennett dubbed all the female voices, including that of Linda Miller.
+While Miller loved the Japanese voice, she hated her dubbed voice in the American version.
+She was extremely mad at Arthur Rankin Jr., the producer, for not inviting her to dub her own lines when Rhodes Reason (Nelson) was able to re-dub his.
 It turned out to work this way because Reason was a part of the Screen Actors Guild, and Linda Miller was only a model, and still residing in Japan at the time (transportation costs to New York would have been prohibitive).

 The shot of Gorosaurus living on Monster Island seen in the 1969 film All Monsters Attack was actually stock footage taken from this film.